-- major weeds in rice as a pre-emergence application. - Prodim (Clethodim 24% EC): Introduction of an imported formulation of herbicide in India for annual and perennial grassy weeds management in soybean. - Zaafu (Hexaconzole 0.5% GR): First ever granular systemic fungicide with advanced technology granules for the management of sheath blight and sheath rot in transplanted rice. - AQUAFERT® Foliar Apple: A scientifically soluble fertiliser water
+- Prodim (Clethodim 24% EC): Introduction of an imported formulation of herbicide in India for annual and perennial grassy weeds management in soybean. - Zaafu (Hexaconzole 0.5% GR): First ever granular systemic fungicide with advanced technology granules for the management of sheath blight and sheath rot in transplanted rice. - AQUAFERT® Foliar Apple: A scientifically designed water soluble fertiliser formulation made specifically for foliar nutrition of Apple.

-- formulation made specifically for foliar nutrition of Apple. - AQUAFERT® Foliar Cotton: A customised foliar formulation of water soluble fertilisers which is a supplemental nutrient source for cotton during 'Square formation' to 'Boll development' stage.
+foliar formulation of water soluble fertilisers which is a supplemental nutrient source for cotton during 'Square formation' to 'Boll development' stage.

-All the new products launched during the year have been well accepted by the farmers.
-23 products of the Company were registered in India for the domestic / export market and 17 overseas registrations were obtained in 12 countries on 11 products.
+All the new products launched during the 23 products of the Company were registered in India for the domestic / export market and 17 overseas registrations were obtained in 12 countries on 11 products.